phamviet86/mcp-antd-components/README.md

 ## Ant Design versions in `data/`

-Ant Design docs already extracted into this project's `data/` folder:
+Ant Design docs are already included in this project under `data/`.
+If you are fine with the bundled version, skip the setup steps and just wire it to VS Code (see config below).

 - 2025-12-06: updated Ant Design 6.0.1

 ## Setup

+Only run this if you want to refresh the data to a different Ant Design version.

 1. Install dependencies: